-SOWA works to encourage policy makers at all levels—city, county, and in Olympia—to become champions for accessible, equitable policies for afterschool and summer that are engaging, high-quality, and that look different than the school day.
+School’s Out Washington works to encourage policy makers at all levels—city, county, in Olympia, and in D.C.—to become champions for youth programming that is engaging, high-quality, and responsive to community needs.

 Improve the Learning Assistance Program (LAP)

-Ensuring student success requires strong partnerships between school, families, and the community—now more than ever.
-The Learning Assistance Program (LAP) aims to provide additional learning and social-emotional supports to increase student success.
-SOWA and our partners in the Youth Development Strategy Table encourage making several improvements to ensure that LAP is targeted, supplemental, and increases school-community partnerships.
+Ensuring student success requires strong partnerships between school, families, and the community.
+LAP boosts academic and social-emotional supports for Washington youth—especially for youth in poverty and youth of color.
+SOWA and our partners in the Youth Development Strategy Table are pushing for several improvements to LAP so that it targets youth who need it most and increases school-community partnerships.

 We seek the following changes to LAP:

-- Eliminate the 5% cap on the amount of funds districts can share with community-based organizations.
-Doing so will provide local control, maximum flexibility, and leveraging of community resources.
+- Elimination of the 5% cap on the amount of funds districts can share with community-based organizations; Doing so will provide local control, maximum flexibility, and leveraging of community resources

-- Sunlight requirements on how funds are spent at the state and local levels with assurances of no supplantation and clear metrics for student success not limited to assessment scores.
+- Sunlight on requirements on how funds are spent at the state and local levels with assurances of no supplantation and clear metrics for student success (not limited to assessment scores)

-Expanded learning and youth development professionals provide essential academic and social-emotional learning supports for youth while working to deliver the highest quality programs.
-Before and especially during the COVID pandemic, providers regularly face limited funding to pay staff living wages and benefits, while putting themselves at risk to work with youth in-person when school buildings closed.
-Protecting the small, but critical funding streams for expanded learning and youth development programs is still key to student success.
+Expanded learning and youth development professionals provide essential academic and social-emotional learning supports for young people.
+These programs regularly face inadequate funding to pay staff living wages and benefits.
+During the COVID-19 pandemic, they are also putting themselves at risk to work with youth in-person while many schools remain closed.
+Protecting the small, but essential funding streams for expanded learning and youth development programs is even more critical.

 Specific budget items include, but are not limited to: